FAQs

 Please contact us if you believe a pro member on our site has misrepresented their business and does not qualify as force-free.

 Positive reinforcement dog training methods are science-based and humane.
 Force-free trainers do not rely on human dominance/dog submission or the (debunked) theory of “being the pack leader”.
 Many recent scientific studies show that positive reinforcement dog training is more effective and successful than dominance training and punishment.
-To learn more about the science and philosophy behind this approach, please visit the Pet Professional Guild:
+To learn more about the science and philosophy behind this approach, please visit the below resources: